 1- Mulberry Silk

-There are three types of mulberry silk cocoons: Univoltine, bivoltine and multivoltine.
+There are three types of mulberry silk cocoons: Univoltine, bivoltine, and multivoltine.
 The univoltine produces only one generation during the spring, and the next generation egg passes from the period of rest until the next spring.
-In the case of the bivoltine the second generation egg does not hatch within 10-12 days and produces the second generation in the summer but it is the third generation egg which is in a state of hibernation and hatches the next spring, producing only two generations per a year.
+In the case of the bivoltine, the second generation egg does not hatch within 10-12 days and produces the second generation in the summer but it is the third generation egg that is in a state of hibernation and hatches the next spring, producing only two generations per a year.
 The multivoltine life cycle is the shortest one because of the warmer ecological conditions where it is reared, so it can produce up to seven to eight generations a year in the tropics.

 2- Non-mulberry Silk

 - Tasar Silk: Tasar silkworms are raised in tropical and temperate regions.
 Global production of this type of silk is about 95%.
 It is produced in China, India, and Japan.
-The Taser cocoon is a very large, size 5 x 3 cm, oval shape, and weight from 7 to 14 gm.
+The Taser cocoon is very large, size 5 x 3 cm, oval shape, and weight from 7 to 14 gm.
 The filament length ranges from 800 m to 1500 m.